A deep blue freshwater angelfish, its scales showing a metallic sheen, against green plants and dark driftwood.

 Breeding Tips

 Philippine Blue Angelfish form monogamous pairs and spawn on flat surfaces such as leaves or aquarium glass.
 Condition breeding pairs with protein-rich live foods.
-Once eggs are laid, some pairs guard them diligently, while others may eat them if stressed — consider removing eggs to a separate hatching tank.
+Some pairs guard their eggs diligently, while others may eat them if stressed — consider removing eggs to a separate hatching tank in that case.
+The breeding process itself is identical to most freshwater angelfish; see our full breeding guide for details.

 Frequently Asked Questions